com-lihaoyi/Ammonite/internals-docs/packages.md

 compiled and run within the Ammonite REPL.

 The main static packages containing Ammonite code are:

-- `ammonite.ops`: a standalone usable filesystem library that feel great to use from the REPL, but can be used as part of any other program

 - `ammonite.terminal`: a standalone replacement for JLine, with more features such as syntax-highlighting, GUI-style keybindings and good multiline editing

 - `ammonite`: the main Ammonite REPL

-- `ammonite.shell`: an extension package for the Ammonite REPL to configure it for use as a system shell: a pwd-based-prompt, file-path-autocomplete, etc.

 - `ammonite.sshd`: spin up an Ammonite server in any existing process you can connect to via SSH